These Peanut Butter Toffee Cheesecake Brownies are a perfect treat to add to your dessert table.

 This was a recipe that I created a few years ago and earned me a spot as a finalist in the 44th Pillsbury Bake-off Contest.
 This was such an honor and the experience is so memorable.
 The brownies are pretty darn good too!!

-I made these a few weeks ago to take to a party and several people asked me to make them again for some upcoming events.
-I think they look like they should be a dessert you serve in the fall.
+I made these Peanut Butter Toffee Cheesecake Brownies a few weeks ago to take to a party, and several people asked me to make them again for some upcoming events.

 The year I made them for the Pillsbury Bake-off, I also made several batches of them, cut into smaller pieces, and handed them out at my local Kroger store.
 I made them for my co-workers, and the staff where I bank, grocery shop, my hairstylist, my grandkid’s teachers, and my doctor’s office.
 I even took them to our local radio station and television station where I did interviews.
 These brownies were famous for a few months around here.